phenopype/phenopype/README.md

 conda install pip
 pip install git+https://github.com/mluerig/phenopype
 ```

 All conda installations come with the spyder IDE.
 You can call spyder from the command line:

 ```
 spyder
 ```

-You are now all set to phenopype your organisms.
+Open `example.py` to analyze some pictures - you are now all set to phenopype your organisms.

 # quick start

 (coming soon)

 # development (planned):